mauricesvay/Routino/doc/README.txt

    default and any specified in the original data).
 To make use of the information about restrictions the weight, height, width and length of the transport can also be specified.
 Further preferences about road properties (e.g. paved or not) can also be selected.
+The simplest type of turn restrictions (those formed from an initial way, a node and a second way) are also obeyed.

    The result of calculating the route can be presented in several different ways.
 An HTML file can be produced that contains a